 Do It for the One

 I wish I could say the story wrapped up neatly with a bow after that first hearing.
 The real fight followed for an entire year when I moved forward with the charges, the scarlet letter I questioned.
-My dear friend once said something so simple that I’ll never forget: “do it for the one.”
+In the beginning, it felt worthless.
+My dear friend once said something so simple years later that I’ll never forget: “do it for the one.”

 My first week “out,” I asked my parents to take me to Women in Distress of Broward County, a center that provides aid and counseling to victims.
 The visits made me nervous.
-No group counseling hours were listed on the website for safety reasons, the location was difficult to get to, and the security was high… I sat in on a handful of group classes titled with fluffy names like, “Moving Beyond.”
+No group counseling hours were listed on the website for safety reasons, the location was difficult to get to, and the security was high.
+I sat in on a handful of group classes on dark subject matter masked with fluffy titles like, “Moving Beyond.”
 We sat in circles, read poems, and busied our hands with symbolic craft projects that seemed meaningless.
 I didn’t speak; I observed.

 The reality set in and he would do this again, if not to me, to someone else.
 To a future Jane Doe that I think of more often than you can imagine.
 She is the “one” I did it for.
 I left breadcrumbs to warn her, and in turn, those breadcrumbs forced him to get help, too.
-I don’t know if court-ordered intervention programs, similar to the ones offered by AVDA, made him change but I hope he is a better person because of it.
-I don’t know if that year of depositions can save her or if she’ll ever find out.
+I don’t know if court-ordered intervention programs and service hours made him change but I hope he is a better person because of it.
+I don’t know if that year of depositions can save her or if she’ll ever find out what happened.
+I don’t know if she’ll ever read this—if she’ll ever know I exist.
 What I do know is that I did my absolute best to try, and that is something I can live with.